we-are-va/we-are-va.github.io/_work/spero-greek-restaurant.md

 - template: 1-column-text
   block: one-column-1
   headline: Tony Kelly
-  content: “We couldn’t have been happier with the work you and your team have done
+  content: '## “We couldn’t have been happier with the work you and your team have
-    for us."<br>
+    done for us."'
 - template: 2-column-media-element
   block: media-2
   image_2: